By Christina Henderson

 About 20 women gathered to discuss how diversity impacts innovation, share experiences, and brainstorm strategies to seed innovation in workplaces and communities across Montana.
 I gave a short overview of Montana’s high-tech industry and cited opportunities for women to engage in tech.

-The youngest attendee at the event was Anna Morrow, a soon-to-be 9th grader at Chinook High School.
-Anna told a story of her experience babysitting two neighbor children.
+One young attendee was a soon-to-be 9th grader.
+She told a story of her experience babysitting two neighbor children.
 She was being paid only $3 per hour to watch two kids – not nearly enough considering the demands of the job and the value of her time.
-So Anna asked for, and received, a raise to $8 per hour.
+So the young woman asked for, and received, a raise to $8 per hour.
 “I was nervous to ask at first, but it wasn’t a big deal at all,” she said.

 The event was held in Fort Benton, a historic hub for steamboat trade on the Missouri River that is now a quaint town of about 1,400 in Central Montana’s wheat-growing “Golden Triangle.”
 Innovative women from across Montana dined and strategized at the riverfront Grand Union Hotel, established in 1882 and now lovingly restored and listed on the National Register of Historic Places.